 As for Karak Chai, “karak” literally means “strong”.
 So this Pakistani beverage’s name is a strong tea.
 Simple, right?
 The way to make it is also not so difficult, but the end result is such a delicious drink.

 Aside from packing comforting flavors, Karak Chai also is chock-full of health benefits.
 For instance, cardamom and ginger, two of its ingredients, can help with digestive problems because they have antibacterial and anti-inflammatory properties.

-This Indian-originated drink is not only popular in Pakistan but also in Qatar.
+This Indian-originated delicacy is not only popular in Pakistan but is also a beloved beverage in Qatar.
 Workers from India and Pakistan who came to help with building Qatar’s infrastructure around the 1950s and 1960 brought Karak Chai to this country.
 Since then, it has become a big part of Qatar people’s daily lives.